 1 tablespoon (15 grams) unsalted butter / ghee

 Salt to taste.
 Use a natural salt such as Pink Himalayan Salt for added flavour.

 Optional: 1 cup of mixed vegetables (for example, corn, green peas, carrots, cauliflower – cut into small 1cm pieces)

 Pound the cardamom seeds in a pestle & mortar, then set aside.
 In a large saucepan, boil a litre of water, add the rice, a small amount of salt and cook until soft, then drain out excess water.
 Heat butter / ghee on a low heat and add Cumin seeds, Cloves and Cinnamon Stick.
 When the Cumin Seeds change to a lovely golden color, immediately add the ginger garlic paste and fry for about 1 minute to release all the spices’ flavours.
-Then add the chopped onion and cook until light pink.
+Then add the chopped shallots and cook until light pink.
 If adding vegetables, add now.
 Then add salt to taste and cook until done.

 Add powdered cardamom, saffron and lastly the cooked rice.
 Lightly toss the rice to blend it well with the spices and vegetables.
 Serve hot with dal or just plain yoghurt.